cxr00/cxr/cxr/sociomathematics/sociomathematics.md

 * decolloquial: possessing counternormative, decrystallising features
 * anticolloquial: possessing features which directly oppose the process of colloquialisation *of a particular system*; it is however colloquial in some system
 * colloquialist: a sociomathematician who interacts and engages with society for purposes of research and experimentation, functioning as a participant-observer for a sociomathematical team
-* terminal anticolloquiality ("TA"): the nature of being irretrievably removed from a society, to the extent that communication becomes incredibly difficult or impossible; for example, children with autism often suffer from terminal anticolloquiality, as do "cranks" in mathematics.

 ## Sociomathematicians <a name="sociomathematicians"></a>

 While it is possible to observe subsets of society without interacting with them, it is impossible to perform any kind of metanalysis or experimentation without some form of participant-observership.
-It is imperative that such a PO and its supporting team are all sociomathematicians due to the ever-present nature of quantity within written languages, numerical and other.
+It is imperative that such a PO and its supporting team are all sociomathematicians due to the ever-present nature of quantity within written languages, numerical and other. *In most cases, the ability to vary interpretation of quantitative language is vital to the ability of the team to meet the moment.*

+### Terminal anticolloquiality <a name="terminal-anticolloquiality"></a>

+The ongoing project of Complexor's sociomathematics is to establish a framework for constructing teams of social engineers who can address problems of *terminal anticolloquiality*.

+"Anticolloquiality" is the state of existing outside of a particular social group.
+This can be caused due to language barriers, disability such as mental illness, presence within a certain niche, or as a consequence of actions taken within that group.
+For example, someone who spends a lot of time on TikTok might be experience anticolloquiality compared to a Boomer, while still being colloquial to other TikTokers.
+And someone who frequently says racist or transphobic things will often find themselves estranged from progressive spaces where their actions are known.

+*Terminal* anticolloquiality, however, is more serious: "TA" occurs when an individual *fails to avoid anticolloquiality in any social group they attempt to participate in*.
+While it may occur at different rates, individuals experiencing TA inevitably become estranged or unwelcome within the social groups they exist within, *no matter how briefly they are within them*.

+By nature, the terminally-anticolloquial suffer from being irretrievably removed from a society, to the extent that communication becomes incredibly difficult or impossible.
+This can lead to self-destructive behavior such as ennui, anomie, and even suicidality.

 ### Colloquialists <a name="colloquialists"></a>

-The root scientist within a sociomathematical team is the colloquialist.
-In short, the role of the colloquialist is to be present within some social group and "grok vibes".
-This is a purely analytical perspective, one which usually does the following:
+In order to address TA, a team of social engineers must be constructed, led by the **colloquialist**.
+The colloquialist is the root scientist within a sociomathematical team.
+In short, the social role of the colloquialist is to be present within some social group and "grok vibes".
+In order to study and address TA, the colloquialist in place must perform the following:

 * Interpret incoming indicators in terms of their colloquiality
 * Determine the necessary indicator to meet the moment
 * Execute

-As a scientist, colloquialists are prone to self-experimentation in terms of seeking and delivering indicators; this has the potential to alter the course of analysis by the ultary teams.
+As a scientist, colloquialists must initiate self-experimentation in terms of seeking and delivering indicators within the context of the subject; this has the potential to alter the course of analysis by the ultary teams.
 Colloquialists are also responsible for outlining and describing the roles which ultary teammates serve.

 In order to perform metanalysis, the colloquialist can multithread as an entire secondary team.
 However, this must be done in solitude to prevent indicators from influencing either metanalysis or ultary actions.
 Due to the nature of uncertainty, the actions of a colloquialist cannot be viewed as coordinated in any regard, *even in cases of extended instant reification*[^4].